Shimon Sofer: Rabbinical positions

-In Krakow
+In Kraków

-Krakow was the home to a thriving Orthodox Jewish Community.
+Kraków was the home to a thriving Orthodox Jewish Community.
 Jewish presence there has been recorded as early as the 12th century.
 Since the 16th century many "Torah giants" served there as Chief Rabbi, such as the Rem”a, Ba”ch, Tosfos Yom Tov and the Maginei Shlomo.

-During Rabbi Sofer's rabbinate, Jews in Krakow numbered between 15,000 and 20,000 adults over the age of 15.
-In one of his letters written in 1879, Sofer states that there were over 80 minyanim in Krakow alone.
+During Rabbi Sofer's rabbinate, Jews in Kraków numbered between 15,000 and 20,000 adults over the age of 15.
+In one of his letters written in 1879, Sofer states that there were over 80 minyanim in Kraków alone.

 At this time, the Haskalah movement had made an impression on the general Jewish Population of the Austria-Hungarian empire with many Jews assimilating or rejecting the traditional orthodox approach to Judaism.

 The Jews enjoyed freedom and rights under the rule of the Emperor Franz Joseph I who sympathized with them.
 Franz Joseph had even made a visit to Jerusalem in 1869 where he was welcomed warmly by the Orthodox Jewish community and leaders.
 He had donated the dome on the Tiferes Yisrael Synagogue in Jerusalem.

 The Hasidim and the Austrian-Hungarian rabbis of the Sofer Dynasty made a joint effort to strengthen traditional Orthodox Judaism and opposed the Reform both socially and politically.

 A major challenge for the traditional Orthodox Jews was opposing the Shomer Israel Society, a strong and influential reform group.
 Shomer Israel supported assimilation of Jews with the general population and sought legislation forcing Yeshiva's to study philosophy and secular studies, something which the Orthodox staunchly opposed.
 In 1880, Rabbi Shimon Sofer founded a Hebrew-Yiddish weekly newspaper named מחזיקי הדת (Machzikei Hadas or Maḥaziḳe ha-Dat; Zeitung fur das Wahre Orthodoxische Judentum), published in Lemberg, to counter the Izraelit tabloid issued by Shomer Israel.

 In 1878 (5638), Rabbi Sofer and the Rebbe of Belz, Rabbi Yehoshua Rokeach, founded a political party naming it Machzikei Hadas.
 This party was supported by all the traditional orthodox communities of Galicia.
 Galician Jewry numbered some 800,000 persons at this time.
 The organization received recognition from the Austrian Kultusministerium (Ministry of Culture).
 It could be considered the first attempt of the Orthodox Jews in Europe to unite for political action in order to foster its beliefs in the sphere of Jewish social life.

 In 1878, Machzikei Hadas aligned itself with the Polish Club Polenklub and presented Rabbi Sofer as its candidate for the electorate of the Galician districts of Kolomyia, Sniatyn and Buchach which had large Jewish electorates.
 In 1879, Sofer was elected and earned a seat at the Reichsrat (Austrian Parliament).
 Though Sofer was a talented orator and pretty fluent in the German language, the official language at the Reichsrat was Polish.
 It has been recorded that probably due to this Sofer did not speak at any assembly rather used his political influence off stage.